Loris-Moreau/Loris-Moreau/README.md

 ## Hoi, I'm Loris Moreau

-I'm a Gameplay programmer, my main interests are C++/C#, Tech art (procedural stuff), Game Development & other things
+I'm a Gameplay programmer, my main interests are C++/C#, Tech art, Game Development & other things

 You can check out some prototypes I made on [Itch.io](https://loris-moreau.itch.io)